Prosciutto: Manufacture

 A writer on Italian food, Bill Buford, describes talking to an old Italian butcher who says:

 Today, the ham is first cleaned, salted, and left for about two months.
 During this time, the ham is pressed gradually and carefully to drain all blood left in the meat without breaking the bone.
 Next, it is washed several times to remove the salt and is hung in a dark, well-ventilated environment.
 The surrounding air is important to the final quality of the ham; the best results are obtained in a cold climate.
 The ham is then left until dry.
 The time this takes varies, depending on the local climate and size of the ham.
 When the ham is completely dry, it is hung to air, either at room temperature or in a controlled environment, for up to 18 months.

-Prosciutto is sometimes cured with nitrites (either sodium or potassium), which are generally used in other hams to produce the desired rosy color and unique flavor, but only sea salt is used in Protected Designation of Origin hams.
+Prosciutto is sometimes cured with sodium nitrite or potassium nitrate, which are generally used in other hams to produce the desired rosy colour and unique flavour, but only sea salt is used in protected designation of origin (PDO) hams.
 Such rosy pigmentation is produced by a direct chemical reaction of nitric oxide with myoglobin to form nitrosomyoglobin, followed by concentration of the pigments due to drying.
 Bacteria convert the added nitrite or nitrate to nitric oxide.

-Use

-Sliced prosciutto crudo in Italian cuisine is often served as an antipasto, wrapped around grissini, or accompanied with melon or figs. It is also eaten as an accompaniment to cooked spring vegetables, such as asparagus or peas.
-It may be included in a simple pasta sauce made with cream or a Tuscan dish of tagliatelle and vegetables.
-It is used in stuffings for other meats, such as veal, as a wrap around veal or steak, in a filled bread, or as a pizza topping.

-Saltimbocca is an Italian veal dish in which escalopes of veal are topped with a sage leaf before being wrapped in prosciutto and then pan-fried.
-Prosciutto is often served in sandwiches and panini, sometimes in a variation on the Caprese salad, with basil, tomato and fresh mozzarella.